Loaded (Velvet Underground album)

-Loaded is the fourth studio album by American rock band The Velvet Underground, released in November 1970 by Atlantic Records' subsidiary label Cotillion.
-Despite having a number of singles originate from it, the album itself failed to chart.

-It was the final album recorded featuring founding member and main songwriter Lou Reed, who left shortly before its release.
-Other founding members Sterling Morrison and Maureen Tucker would leave in 1971.
-For this reason, it is often considered by fans to be the "last" Velvet Underground album.
+Loaded is the fourth studio album by the American rock band the Velvet Underground, released in November 1970 by Atlantic Records subsidiary Cotillion.
+It was the final album recorded featuring any of the band's original members; the lead singer and primary songwriter Lou Reed left the band shortly before the album's release, and the guitarist Sterling Morrison and the drummer Maureen Tucker left the band in 1971.
+For this reason, it is often considered by fans to be the last "true" Velvet Underground album.
+The multi-instrumentalist Doug Yule remained and released the album Squeeze in 1973 before the band's dissolution the same year.

-It has retrospectively gained positive reception; Loaded was ranked number 110 in 2012, and ranked number 242 in 2020, on Rolling Stone's list of the 500 greatest albums of all time.
+Though the album was intended to appease Atlantic's request that the Velvet Underground produce hit songs, none of the singles originating from Loaded nor Loaded itself succeeded in entering the charts.
+It has retrospectively gained critical acclaim; Loaded was ranked number 110 in 2012, and number 242 in 2020, on Rolling Stone's list of the "500 Greatest Albums of All Time".

 Background

-Loaded was a commercial effort aimed at radio play, and the album's title refers to Atlantic's request that the band produce an album "loaded with hits", with a double meaning about the word "loaded", that can also mean "full of drugs" or "really high on drugs".
-Singer/bassist Doug Yule said, "On Loaded there was a big push to produce a hit single, there was that mentality, which one of these is a single, how does it sound when we cut it down to 3.5 minutes, so that was a major topic for the group at that point.
+Loaded was a deliberate attempt to gain radio play, while the album's title refers to Atlantic's request that the band produce an album "loaded with hits", with a double meaning about the word "loaded", which can also mean "really high on drugs".
+Singer and multi-instrumentalist Doug Yule said that "there was a big push to produce a hit single, there was that mentality, which one of these is a single, how does it sound when we cut it down to 3.5 minutes, so that was a major topic for the group at that point.
 And I think that the third album to a great extent shows a lot of that in that a lot of those songs were designed as singles and if you listen to them you can hear the derivation, like this is sort of a Phil Spector-ish kind of song, or this is that type of person song."